NBA DFS: Top DraftKings, FanDuel daily Fantasy basketball picks for Monday, March 9 include Nikola Jokic

 Top NBA DFS picks for Monday, March 9

 For Monday, one of McClure's top NBA DFS picks is Jokic $12,400 on DraftKings and $12,700 on FanDuel.
 Already one of the top options in all of the NBA from a Fantasy standpoint, Jokic should be well rested for this matchup after playing fewer minutes than normal in a blowout loss on Friday.
 Motivation also shouldn't be an issue as the Nuggets play the West's top team, the Thunder, on Monday.
-OKC is dealing with some injury and illness issues in the front court, and the Nuggets list Jamal Murray (ankle) as questionable, so all the ingredients are there for Jokic to put up massive numbers.
+OKC is dealing with some injury and illness issues in the front court, and the Nuggets list Jamal Murray (ankle) as questionable, so all the ingredients are there for Jokic to put up massive numbers in a Nuggets vs. Thunder matchup that is tied for the highest over/under (232.5 points) of the evening.
 See McClure's other NBA DFS picks right here.

 He's also building his NBA DFS strategy around Grizzlies guard Walter Clayton Jr., who is $4,600 on DraftKings and $5,300 on FanDuel.
 Clayton, a first-round pick in the 2025 NBA Draft, averaged fewer than 20 minutes per game for the Jazz before he was traded to Memphis around the deadline.
 He's now averaging 25 minutes per game since joining the Grizzlies.
 Memphis is dealing with a lengthy injury list and is building for the future, so look for another busy game for Clayton.
 See McClure's other NBA DFS picks right here.